SummaryRead the full fact sheet

 - Winter activities, such as snow skiing and snowboarding pose a high risk of sunburn because UV radiation is already higher in alpine regions than at sea level.
 Snow is also very efficient at reflecting UV radiation.

-- A tan offers a small level of sunburn protection (around SPF 3), but doesn’t protect against skin and eye damage, or the risk of skin cancer.
+- A tan doesn't protect against skin and eye damage, or the risk of skin cancer.

 Where to get help